erturian/table_encounter/README.md

 ## Acknowledgments

-1. This work uses the [7th Extinction](https:7thExtinctionrpg.com) as template.
+1. This website uses the [7th Extinction](https:7thExtinctionrpg.com) as template.